zachwvk/LinkedList/README.md

     void message_push(message_t ** head, message_t * item);

 _Note: the functions all take a pointer to the memory you are using for tracking the `head` of the list.
 This is used as a convention throughout this project to allow the datastructure functions to mutate any data in the datastructure, including the first element.
 The value of head is intentionally not checked for NULL.
-It is expected that the majority of calls to this function to be of the form `ll_push(&my_head, my_data)` in which case `head` will never be NULL._
+It is expected that the majority of calls to this function to be of the form `message_push(&my_head, my_data)` in which case `head` will never be NULL._

 Both `head` and `item` are pointers to the message_t type.
 One valid way to append to the end of the linked list is to do this: